colomoto/colomoto-docker/README.md

 You need [Python](http://python.org).

-The script can be installed and upgraded by executing the following command:
+The script can be installed and upgraded by executing the following command (you may have to use `pip3` instead of `pip` depending on your configuration):

     pip install -U colomoto-docker

 The CoLoMoTo notebook can then be started by executing in a terminal (if using Docker Toolbox, in a Docker Terminal):

     colomoto-docker